The Mexican government has set the final fiscal terms for next year’s auctions of deepwater oil and natural gas assets in the Gulf of Mexico (GOM).

 The Finance Ministry (SHCP) earlier in November published the minimum and maximum additional royalty fees for round 2.4, which is to offer 29 blocks across three GOM basins, and the Nobilis-Maximino farmout in the Perdido Fold Belt.
 Operators must also pay the state a basic royalty whose formula is price-indexed and varies depending on the type of hydrocarbon being extracted, along with several taxes.

-Mexico is holding the two auctions concurrently, scheduled for Jan.
+Mexico is holding the two auctions concurrently, with an award date scheduled for Jan.
 31. The auctions would be the country’s second batch of deepwater tenders since the energy reforms began in 2013, following the Trion farmout and Round 1.4 auction,held jointlyat the end of 2016.

 The new auctions have garnered significant interest from local and international oil and gas companies.